YourMobileGeek/100DaysOfCode2019/README.md

 * Day 16
   > Didn't do much other than thinking about the PRs that i will make.
 I only have the repos, not the changes.
 Other than that, getting ready for the fest.

+* Day 17
+  > Completed the Hacktoberfest challenge today in the morning.
+Rest of the day i tried a little bit of basic Hackerrank.
+Trying to get back to online code.
+Lets see how long i follow this idea.